kodama78/git-workflow/README.md

 ### Step 3 - Cloning the repo
 - Type in the following into your command line
 	- `git clone https://github.com/ej020586/web-1.git` and hit enter
+		- The **clone** command tells git to copy the contents of the master branch
 		- *The url after the word "clone" can be found in the right hand side panel of this page under the Settings link.
 You can click the button to the right of the url that will automatically copy this url for you*
 - Then type `cd web-1` and hit enter